wdawson/okta.github.io/_source/_posts/2019-02-01-spring-hibernate-guide.md

 As you probably know, [Spring Boot](https://spring.io/projects/spring-boot) has a lot of [magic](https://www.brainyquote.com/quotes/arthur_c_clarke_101182) under the hood.
 I have to say, using it together with Spring Data is awesome.

-You need to create a new project using [Spring Initializr](https://start.spring.io/) with `Web`, `JPA`, and `H2` dependencies.
+You need to create a new project using [Spring Initializr](https://start.spring.io/) with `JPA` and `H2` dependencies.
 After the project is created, copy all `entities` package to the new project, without any changes.
 Then, add the `@EnableTransactionManagement` annotation to `net.dovale.okta.springhibernate.spring.Application` class as follows:

 ```java
 @SpringBootApplication